 Highlight duplicate or unique values

-One of the handy ways you can use conditional formatting is to quickly highlight duplicate or unique values.
+One of the handy ways you can use conditional formatting is to highlight duplicate or unique values quickly.
 Excel contains built-in rules to make both of these tasks easy.

-For example, suppose you have this table of zip codes, and you want to highlight those zip codes that appear more than once (i.e. duplicates)?
+For example, suppose you have this table of zip codes, and you want to highlight duplicate zip codes?
 With over 160 zip codes in the list, it's almost impossible for the human eye to spot duplicate codes.

 But using Conditional Formatting, you can just select the table and tell Excel to highlight duplicates using a built-in conditional formatting rule for duplicates:

 With just a few clicks, here is the result:

 Alternately, suppose you have this table of names and you need to find only unique values (values that appear once)?

 Good luck finding names that appear only once with just your eyes!
 However, using a built-in conditional formatting rule, you can find all unique names in less than 10 seconds: